Scary books are a terrifyingly good way to enjoy Halloween.

 Left to fend for themselves, the boys initially setup a system to ensure their surival.
 But something on the island threatens their existence: themselves.

-Golding’s classic is a scary book because it doesn’t feature ghosts or goblins.
-It showcases only adolescent boys growing into monsters.
+Golding’s classic, Lord of the Flies, doesn’t feature ghosts or goblins.
+But it belongs on a scary books list because it showcases adolescent boys growing into monsters.

 Two movies based on the book have been released.
 The first came out in 1963.
 The other was released in 1990.

 Night Film by Marisha Pessl (paid link)

 A journalist looks into the death of a horror film director’s daughter and instead becomes infatuated with finding the director, who hasn’t been seen in years.